 How to integrate inclusive copy into your marketing

-There are many ways you can start to integrate more inclusive langauge into your business copy and marketing.
-For some businesses, it can be as easy as removing any unneccesary pronouns from their website, and perhaps changing up a few images.
+There are many ways you can start to integrate more inclusive language into your business copy and marketing.
+For some businesses, it can be as easy as removing any unnecessary pronouns from their website and perhaps changing up a few images.
 For other businesses, however, it can require a much larger overhaul.

 Here are just a few ways you can make your business copy more inclusive:

-- Pay attention to any collaqualisms used in your writing, and examine them from a different perspective than your own.
+- Pay attention to any colloquialisms used in your writing, and examine them from a different perspective than your own.
 Ask yourself ‘do they still apply?’

 - Use simple, straightforward descriptions